 But building a custom website is likely to cost you more money and require technical knowledge for you to maintain.

 Building a custom eCommerce website can cost anywhere between $100 to $5000 depending on your scale and preferred functionalities.

-We have already let you know the approximate cost to build a custom website and using CMS.
+We have already let you know the approximate cost to build a custom website or a website using CMS.
 It's time to share our experience for you to build an eCommerce website in the best way.

 When it comes to building an eCommerce website.
 We always prefer WordPress.
-WordPress is the most used CMS in the world, but very few know that many top-ranked eCommerce site in the world also uses WordPress.
+WordPress is the most used CMS in the world, but very few know that many top-ranked eCommerce sites in the world also use WordPress.

-This is because WordPress has a lot of plugins to build your eCommerce very easily while offering advance functionalities as well.
+This is because WordPress has a lot of plugins to build your eCommerce very easily while offering advanced functionalities as well.
 WooCommerce is the most popular eCommerce plugin for making an eCommerce site using WordPress.
-Which now powers as much as 28% eCommerce site globally.
+Which now powers as much as 28% of eCommerce sites globally.

 If you want to build a multi-vendor marketplace using WordPress, even that is also possible.
 You can use Dokan, the most downloaded multi-vendor plugin on WordPress to build that.
 Considering everything, it is safe to say that WordPress is the best way to build your eCommerce website.

 Proper budgeting can make your eCommerce business operation smooth and fast.
 You can make crucial decisions faster.
 Moreover, with a budget plan, you can also know how you're doing before a specific quarter ends and make modifications to your plans.